 NCDS receives core funding from the Economic and Social Research Council.
 The next NCDS sweep, at age 62, is co-funded by the Medical Research Council, the US National Institutes of Health and the Department for Work and Pensions.

 Since the initial birth sweep, NCDS cohort members have been followed up ten times.
-The next sweep will take place in 2020 – 2021 when the cohort members will be in their early sixties.
+We paused the Age 62 Sweep due to the pandemic but this is now underway once again.
 Click on a sweep below to learn more about the information collected.

 Data from Waves 1 and 2 of our survey of five national longitudinal cohort studies, including NCDS, are now available.
 Find out about the topics covered, response and how to access the data.